- Smart Cards

 Safe travel on campus: There's an app for that

-SafeRide ISU, a new Uber-like service, will begin offering free night rides on campus Aug.
-22.
+SafeRide ISU, is an Uber-like service, that offers free night rides

-The service, offered by the department of public safety, is available throughout central campus and other university areas, including ISU-leased residence apartments, Greek parking lots and the basketball practice facility, said interim chief of police Aaron DeLashmutt.
+The service, offered by the department of public safety, is available throughout central campus and other university areas, including ISU-leased residence apartments, Greek parking lots and the basketball practice facility, said Assistant Chief of Police Aaron DeLashmutt.
 Anyone on campus, including visitors, can request a ride.